LegendaryB/tw-userscripts/src/userscripts/TribeFarmAndRZStats/README.md

 # TribeFarmAndRZStats

-Fetches the farm and RZ stats of a tribe and displays them in the tribe ranking table.
+Fetches the farm and RZ stats of a tribe and displays them in the ranking table.

 Latest build can be found [here](https://github.com/LegendaryB/tw-userscripts/tree/main/dist/TribeFarmAndRZStats/userscript.js) (insert it into Tampermonkey)